amindWalker/rust-decoded-book/src/part_3/deadlocks_and_error_handling.md

 # Deadlock Avoidance

-Deadlock avoidance is critical in concurrent programming, and `RwLock` provides tools to achieve it:
+Deadlock avoidance is critical in concurrent programming, and `RwLock` provides tools to achieve it.

+This example demonstrates a more complex handling of the poisoned mutexes:

 ```rust
 use std::sync::{RwLock, Arc};